 Higher prices on everything.

-And that's going to lead to food shortages and it's just it's it's gonna be a debacle.
+And that's going to lead to food shortages, and it's going to be a debacle.

-By the way, from the Financial Times, I dug this out in the midst of show prep the other night when it was up late from uh May 13th.
+By the way, from the Financial Times, I dug this out in the midst of show prep the other night when I was up late from May 13th.

-Solar power will not be able to compete with conventional energy until there is a breath a breakthrough in the technology, according to the CEO of British petroleum.
+Solar power will not be able to compete with conventional energy until there is a breakthrough in the technology, according to the CEO of British Petroleum.

-In a further sign of British petroleum's move away from renewables back toward oil and gas.
+And a further sign of British Petroleum's move away from renewables back toward oil and gas.

 It's all lies.

-Every CEO lies, every big oil executive is a liar, and they're involved in a great conspiracy.
+Every big oil executive is a liar, and they're involved in a great conspiracy.

 I don't think that's the case here.